HEIGVD-Course-PDI/pdi-lab-serverfarm/README.md

 The company wants to know if this configuration can improve the throughput and the response time.

-You should be able to reuse your simulation models from options 1-3 with the following assumptions:

-- The fast server handles 8/9 of the incoming requests, the small server 1/9 of the requests.
-- You can combine the metric using the same weights (8/9 and 1/9).
+Without using simulations or computations, can you find simple arguments to answer the following questions:

+- How does adding the old server affect the maximum throughput?
+Does it decrease, increase, or stay the same?
+- How does adding the old server affect the response time?
+Does it decrease, increase, or stay the same?
+- Can you imagine a scenario where adding the old server is useful?

 Document your findings and results in the report.